Robert-Hughes/rjrssync/README.md

    - Either directly, or via symlink(s)?
 * --no-encryption option, might be faster?
 * Test both absolute and relative paths (and a combination)
+* Fix tests on Linux
+   - file trailing slash fails earlier in some cases - it seems the filesystem might allow accessing a file with a trailing slash, but not always

 Performance